 buy diflucan online overnight Read one of our success stories

 buy viagra boots chemist Bob (changed to protect confidentiality), a hugely successful business owner, was frustrated.
 “For years I have been inundated by dozens of calls from would-be buyers, asking to buy my company.
 Finally, after one particularly bad day I had enough.
 I decided the time was right to sell my business.”
-He didn’t know what to do but figured how bad could it be?
-He was a smart businessman who built his business by successful negotiations.
+He didn’t know what to do, but figured “how bad could it be?”
+He was a smart businessman, one who built his business by successful negotiations.

-His trusted advisors not equipped with the specialized skills to assist him in selling his business left Bob to his own devices.
+His trusted advisors, not equipped with the specialized skills to assist him in selling his business, left Bob to his own devices.
 Without a strategy or plan, he pressed on, making every mistake in the book.
-Seventy per cent of his net worth was tied up in his business and he was in a hurry to make a deal—faster the better.
+Seventy percent of his net worth was tied up in his business and he was in a hurry to make a deal—the faster the better.

-Bad time to learn that M & A is at an all-time high and it’s a buyer’s market.
+It was a bad time to learn that M&A is at an all-time high – a buyer’s market.
 Nearly 80% of deals never close.
 Expensive lesson.

 order nolvadex and clomid Our strategy: